mrgnhnt96/import_ozempic/README.md

-# import_ozempic
+# import_ozempic 💉

-A Dart command-line tool that automatically organizes and cleans up imports in your Dart projects.
+**Trim the fat from your Dart imports.**

+Is your codebase carrying extra weight from bloated import statements?
+Time for a transformation! `import_ozempic` helps your Dart projects shed those unused imports and get lean, organized, and healthy.

+> ⚠️ **Disclaimer:** These statements have not been evaluated by the FDA.
+This tool is not intended to diagnose, treat, cure, or prevent any diseases in your codebase.
+Results may vary.
+Consult your tech lead before starting any new import regimen.

 ## Features

-- **Automatic Import Organization**: Groups imports into three categories in the correct order:
+- **Automatic Import Organization**: Get your imports in shape!
+Groups imports into three categories in the correct order:
   1. Dart core libraries (`dart:*`)
   2. Package imports (`package:*`)
   3. Relative imports
-- **Unused Import Removal**: Detects and removes unused imports using Dart's analyzer
+- **Unused Import Removal**: Cuts out the excess—detects and removes unused imports that are just adding bulk
-- **Multi-file Processing**: Process individual files, multiple files, or entire directories
+- **Multi-file Processing**: Process individual files, multiple files, or give your entire directory a complete makeover
-- **Configurable Exclusions**: Support for excluding specific files or glob patterns via configuration
+- **Configurable Exclusions**: Some files are already perfect (like generated files)—exclude what you want to keep as-is
-- **Part File Support**: Correctly handles Dart libraries with part files
+- **Part File Support**: Correctly handles Dart libraries with part files—no side effects!

 ## Installation

+Ready to start your import weight-loss journey?

 Add `import_ozempic` to your `pubspec.yaml`: